SamarthKumbar/AI-PR-Reviewer/README.md

 # AI-PR-Reviewer

-An intelligent assistant that automatically reviews GitHub pull requests using LangChain and GPT-4.
+An intelligent assistant that automatically reviews GitHub pull requests using Open source LLMs.
 It performs deep analysis on PR diffs and provides feedback on:

 - Code style and formatting issues
 - Potential bugs or logic errors